fideoman/matrix-toolkits-java/README.md

 See [matrix-toolkits-java](https://github.com/fommil/matrix-toolkits-java) for the original library.

+The purpose of this fork is to experiement with some sparse solver in problems arising from continuous-time Markov chains (CTMC).
+Maven artifact coordinates were changed for easy referencing in other projects.

-This fork is just a minor extension to cover the case of *general* matrices.
+This fork incorporates extensions by [Andreas Solti](https://github.com/andreas-solti/matrix-toolkits-java), including eigenvalue problems in the case of *general* sparse matrices.
 The symmetric case was already covered in [ArpackSym](src/main/java/no/uib/cipr/matrix/sparse/ArpackSym.java).
 The new class is [ArpackGen](src/main/java/no/uib/cipr/matrix/sparse/ArpackGen.java).
 It uses [ARPACK](http://www.caam.rice.edu/software/ARPACK/)'s [dnaupd](http://www.caam.rice.edu/software/ARPACK/UG/node137.html) and